kakawaa/AIRA/README.md

-# **AIRA - AI Regression Assistant**
+# **AIRA - AI Regression Advisor**

-AIRA (**AI Regression and Analysis**) is an AI-powered tool designed to enhance and streamline regression testing processes.
+AIRA (**AI Regression Advisor**) is an AI-powered tool designed to enhance and streamline regression testing processes.
 With AIRA, you can efficiently search for test cases, generate new test cases using AI, and receive actionable testing insights to optimize your test strategy.

 ## **Features**
 - **KNN-Based Test Case Retrieval**: